- Who can teach a Marketing course?

 A: A computer science (405) license is required to teach advanced level computer science courses.

 - Please refer to the What Can I teach with my License for Computer Science webpage for more information.

 Q: Where do I locate Youth Apprenticeship and Co-op Certificate Program Information?

 A: The Youth Apprenticeship Program in Wisconsin is administered by the Department of Workforce Development (DWD).
 Information on these programs can be found on the DWD Wisconsin Youth Apprenticeship webpage.

-Coop Skill Standards Certificates in all CTE disciplines, Employability Skills, and Leadership are administered by the CTE department at DPI on the Work Based Learning webpage.
+Co-op Skill Standards Certificates in all CTE disciplines, Employability Skills, and Leadership are administered by the CTE Team at DPI on the Work Based Learning webpage.